CHAPTER II

 Peasant families produced a large number of garments (stockings, socks, jumpers) for sale – often as a sideline, but sometimes as a real family business: at that time, all members of the family were employed to produce knitwear.

-Certain places, patterns and colours have left their mark on the history of knitting.
+Certain places, patterns and colors have left their mark on the history of knitting.

-Island and coastal societies in England, Scotland and France, as well as Scandinavian societies, developed identity motifs that have since crossed many borders: Marinière, Jersey Stitch, Cable Knit, Fair Isle, and so on.
+Island and coastal societies in England, Scotland and France, as well as Scandinavian societies, have developed identity motifs that have since crossed many borders: Marinière, Point Jersey, Cable Knit, Fair Isle, etc.

 Nature, the sea and the mountains have inspired rich, complex patterns that have become classics of knitwear design and continue to influence major fashion collections to this day.

 Many photographs from the late 19th century show Welsh women knitting.
-Not without a certain amount of folklore, these photographs are proof of a
+Not without a certain folklore, these photographs are proof of a rural life that is

-disappearing rural life and also bear witness to a real knitting culture in northern Europe.
+disappearing, and also bear witness to a real knitting culture in Northern Europe.

 Mechanisation of knitting